Updated for mid-2024… You could be losing as much as £340 per year through your roof!

 For a cold loft, the only insulation needed is between the floor joists, preventing heat from getting into the loft.
 This has the advantage of being cheap and relatively easy to install.
 But it leaves the loft subject to temperature fluctuations and condensation.
 A cold loft would be unsuitable if you plan on storing materials sensitive to either, or if you intend to use the space for activities.

-To create a warm loft, on the other hand, the insulation is divided between the loft floor and the underside of the roof.
+To create a warm loft, the insulation is divided between the loft floor and the underside of the roof.
 This means that some heat can get into the loft and regulate its temperature, but is prevented from escaping through the roof.
 A far wider range of uses is possible for a warm loft, but the process of insulating the rafters (the underside of the roof) is harder and more expensive than installing insulation between the joists.

 Types of Loft Insulation